Sefali Debbarma

 Sefali Debbarma is an Indian poet and novelist from Tripura.
 Her poem "Lamination" was included in the collection 100 Great Indian Poems.

-Writings
+Career

 Debbarma's works mostly reflect on the reality of the Tripuri (Tiprasa) people's lifestyle, spanning from the contemporary times of the 20th century to the present political reality of Tripura.

 Her writings were translated and published in the anthology The Fragrant Jhum: a Translation of Kokborok Poetry in English by Ashes Gupta.

 Her latest 2024 release, a poem collection is 'Yakung Yak Barsajak'.